 AMBER Alert in Canada

-Canada’s AMBER Alert systems were modeled after those in the United States and came into effect after much public interest from community organizations, including Victims of Violence and Canadian provincial governments.
+Canada’s Amber Alert systems were modelled after those in the United States and came into effect after much public interest from community organizations, including Victims of Violence and Canadian provincial governments.
 It was understood that in order to be successful, the system would need to be adopted in all provinces.
 Alberta was the first to implement the system in December 2002, followed by Ontario in early January 2003.
 All other Canadian provinces have since adopted AMBER Alert, the latest being British Columbia and Nova Scotia in May 2004.

 AMBER Alert Success Stories

 The AMBER plan has proved to be very successful where it is implemented.
-There are many examples of successful child recoveries:
+There are many examples of successful child recoveries.

 August 1, 2013, Niagara Falls, Ontario: A 9-year old boy was abducted by his non-custodial mother and uncle during a family reunion at an amusement park.
 The boy was reported missing by his father when he could not be located upon the closing of the park.
-Niagara Police issued an AMBER Alert the following morning containing information about both the child and two abductors.
-Police were able to locate the uncle first when his car was pulled over as a result of matching the description given in the AMBER Alert.
+Niagara Police issued an Amber Alert the following morning containing information about both the child and two abductors.
+Police were able to locate the uncle first when his car was pulled over as a result of matching the description given in the Amber Alert.
 The uncle’s arrest led the police to a Toronto hotel where the child was safely located.